 Arbitrage fund is purely a product of Arbitrage trading.
 They have recently created its space among the investors who are risk avert and desire to earn moderate income out of it.
 The depleted interest income on bank deposits is continually pushing investors towards mutual funds.
 In fact, mutual funds in the form of liquid funds, ultra short-term debt funds and arbitrage funds have proven worthy alternatives to the bank deposits.
 So far as Arbitrage Funds are concerned, they are unique as they take benefit out of market volatility and generate stable and risk-free returns.
 Let’s explore the things deeper.

 What Is An Arbitrage Fund?

 Arbitrage Fund is an equity oriented hybrid mutual fund.
 It takes benefit by exploiting the price difference between the stock cash segment and future derivatives market.
 The mechanism is a bit complex.
 We will understand them in the later part of this article.

 If you want to invest in arbitrage funds, this is crucial.
 Because without understanding its complete investment mechanism you will be nowhere to understand the benefits of it.
-They are unique from other funds in terms of investment process and profit generation.
+They are unique from other funds in terms of the investment process and profit generation.
 Rather than buying stocks and then selling them at a higher price to gain profit, it works differently.
 Here, the fund manager buys some stock of a company in the cash segment and simultaneously sells futures of the same company in the derivatives market, if futures are trading at a reasonable premium.
 This is called Arbitrage Trading.

 Let’s understand the matter with an example: